Teen Volunteer Abroad Programs

 Volunteer in New Zealand

 “New Zealand is an awesome destination for a teen to volunteer abroad, or for a first time traveler.
 World-renowned for being one of the friendliest and most relaxed countries, you will be welcomed with open arms into the safe and English-speaking culture.
-While volunteering in New Zealand you can contribute to conservation-focused projects, working on Coastline Conservation and Education, Freshwater Conservation and Education or NGO Support.
+While volunteering in New Zealand you can contribute to conservation-focused projects, working on Coast and Waterway Conservation or NGO Support.
 The program is based in Auckland which is a central travel hub for heading to other parts of the country on your free weekends.
 Head north to Cape Reinga, the most northern part of the North Island, or jump on a plane to get a bit further and escape the hustle and bustle of Auckland with a weekend getaway to Queenstown - perfect for all the adrenaline junkies out there.” - Hailey Jurd (IVHQ Community Co-ordinator)

 Volunteer in Costa Rica